GregBaugues/fantasy_football_nerd/README.md

 >The data does not generally change more than once or twice per day, so it becomes unnecessary to continually make the same calls.
 Please store the results locally and reference the cached responses...
 Your account may be suspended or API access revoked if you are found to be making excessive data calls.

-Seriously, FFN is not a big operation.
+Seriously, Fantasy Football Nerd is not a big operation.
 Don't abuse their servers.

 Setup
 =================